douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ekdormiĝi - to fall asleep
 * ekesti - to arise
 * ekflorado - boom
-* eki - to start, begin
+* eki - to start; begin
+* ekipaĵo - gear
 * ekipi - to equip
 * ekiri - to embark
-* ekkompreni - to understand, to comprehend
+* ekkompreni - to understand; to comprehend
-* ekkrii - to exclaim, to cry out
+* ekkrii - to exclaim; to cry out
 * eklabori - to start working
 * eklezia - ecclesiastical
 * eklezio - church